By Lisa Provost

 However, Intrinsic factor concentrates prepared from the stomach of one animal species do not in all cases increase B12 absorption in other animal species or in humans.
 There are structural differences in the vitamin B12 intrinsic factors among species.
 Similarly, there are species differences for vitamin B12 transport proteins (Polak et al., 1979).

 The cobalt-containing B12 molecule is the largest molecule to be transferred across the intestinal mucosa and transfer occurs only in the ileum.
 B12 is generally absent from plant and vegetable food sources, unless the food is contaminated by microbes.
 Ingested B12 is bound to R-proteins and must be liberated by calcium, proteases, and bicarbonate in the duodenum before it can be absorbed.
 Free B12 then attaches to intrinsic factor (IF) to be transported across ileal cells as a dimer.
 It is then transported to the liver in the bloodstream bound to transcobalamin-2 (TC-2).
 The liver is a rich repository for B12 and releases it, as needed into the systemic blood stream.
-Frank deficiency of B12 or gastric, intestinal, or pancreatic disorders that affect the absorption of B12 will lead to B12 deficiency.
-Deficiency of B12 causes pernicious (megaloblastic) anemia by affecting DNA production. http://www.petplace.com/article/drug-library/library/over-the-counter/vitamin-b12
+Deficiency of B12 or gastric, intestinal, or pancreatic disorders that affect the absorption of B12 will lead to B12 deficiency.
+Deficiency of B12 causes pernicious (megaloblastic) anemia by affecting DNA production.

 Regarding B12 injections for cats: there has been a lot of debate about cyanocobalamin vs methylcobalamin.
 This is understandable, it is a complicated subject.
 For humans, there is a lot of marketing promoting methylcobalamin as a superior supplement to cyano, given methyl is a bioactive form, and cyano is not.
 Yes, cyano is converted by the body into bioactive forms, and this is discussed in more detail, below.
 Methyl is used primarily in your liver, brain and nervous system and is needed for proper nervous system health.
 In people with liver disease, although high blood levels of vitamin B12 are common, it is not unusual to actually have a correspondingly low liver tissue concentration of vitamin B12 and its enzymes.
 With liver conditions, methyl B12 should be used because it helps the liver function much more efficiently.
 Methyl should be considered in the treatment of all neurological diseases including diabetic neuropathy.
 Cats with this condition are now being given a dose of at least 3,000 mcgs per day of Methyl B12 with amazing results!